 Pirating software is not a victimless crime—it robs game providers of revenue that funds games and add-ons that people want to play.
-Accessing or using content in inappropriate ways can contribute to fraud and spoil great experiences for other players, sapping the magic of Xbox Live.
+Accessing or using content in inappropriate ways can contribute to fraud and spoil great experiences for other players, sapping the magic of Xbox.
 By using games and game content only in the ways intended, you help maintain a vibrant community for content creators and fellow players alike.

 - Play a pirated game

 - Play a game before its release date

 - Try to access accounts you don’t own

 - Use someone’s intellectual property in a way that’s not permitted

 - Share content covered under a non-disclosure agreement that you’ve signed